 \subsection{Peculiarities of the Pauli resonance states}

-Let us consider peculiarities of the wave functions of the Pauli resonance state.
-Analysis of wave functions will allow us to reveal (understand) nature of the Pauli resonances.
-Wave functions of resonance and nonresonant states are considered in the oscillator and coordinate representations.
+Let us consider peculiarities of the wave functions of Pauli resonance state.
+The analysis of wave functions will allow us to understand the nature of the Pauli resonances.
+The wave functions of resonant and nonresonant states are considered in the oscillator and coordinate representations.

-In Fig. \ref{Fig:WaveFunsO32M7LiT} we show three wave functions of the 3/2$^{-}$ states in $^{7}$Li for clusterization $\alpha+t$.
-One of these functions is the wave function of the ground state (GS), the second function is the Pauli resonance state (PR) with energy $E$=25.810 MeV and the third function is the wave function of nonresonant, elastic $\alpha+t$ scattering state (SC) ($E$=10.1 MeV).
-Main difference between the Pauli resonance and nonresonant states wave functions is that the contribution of the oscillator function $\left\vert 0\right\rangle $.
-This function gives the largest contribution to the wave function of the Pauli resonance states, and it has smallest contribution to the wave functions of the ground and continuous spectrum state.
+In Fig. \ref{Fig:WaveFunsO32M7LiT}, we show three wave functions of the 3/2$^{-}$ states in $^{7}$Li for the clusterization $^4$He+$^3$H. One of these functions is the wave function of the ground state (GS), the second function is the Pauli resonance state (PR) with the energy $E$=25.810 MeV, and the third function is the wave function of the nonresonant elastic $^4$He+$^3$H scattering state (SC) ($E$=10.1 MeV).
+The main difference between the the wave functions of Pauli resonant and nonresonant states is the contribution of the oscillator function with $n=0$.
+This function gives the largest contribution to the wave function of the Pauli resonance states, and it has the smallest contribution to the wave functions of the ground and continuous-spectrum states.

-In Fig. \ref{Fig:WaveFunsC32M7LiT} we demonstrate wave functions of these states in coordinate space.
-As one should expect, nonresonant wave functions have a node at small distances ($r$ $<$ 2.5 fm), while resonance wave function has a first node at relatively large distance ($r\approx$5.5fm).
-Besides, the resonance function has a very large amplitude, at list two times larger than the amplitude of the bound and scattering states.
+In Fig. \ref{Fig:WaveFunsC32M7LiT}, we demonstrate the wave functions of these states in the coordinate space.
+As one should expect, nonresonant wave functions have a node at small distances ($r<$2.5 fm), while the resonance wave function has the first node at a relatively large distance ($r\approx$5.5fm).
+Besides, the resonance function has a very large amplitude, at least two times larger than the amplitude of the bound and scattering states.

-Fig. \ref{Fig:C07LiT32M} shows general picture of contribution of oscillator functions with the quantum numbers $n=0$ and $n=1$ to wave functions of continuous spectrum states over large energy range.
-Fig. \ref{Fig:C07LiT32M} confirms also that the oscillator wave function with $n=0$ contribute mainly to the Pauli resonance state and gives a small contribution to other states of the $\alpha+t$ continuous spectrum.
+Figure \ref{Fig:C07LiT32M} shows the general picture of the contribution of oscillator functions with the quantum numbers $n=0$ and $n=1$ to the wave functions of continuous-spectrum states over a large energy region.
+Figure \ref{Fig:C07LiT32M} confirms also that the oscillator wave function with $n=0$ contribute mainly to the Pauli resonance state and gives a small contribution to other states of the $^4$He+$^3$H continuous spectrum.